 Algorithmic flaws are another potential scenario for failure.
 If a cryptographic algorithm is flawed or has vulnerabilities, it can be exploited by attackers to decrypt the encrypted data.
 This could be due to weak or outdated encryption algorithms that are no longer secure against modern cryptographic attacks.

 Improper implementation of cryptographic systems can also result in failure.
 If the implementation is not done correctly, it might introduce unintended weaknesses or vulnerabilities that can be exploited by attackers.
-This includes issues such as incorrect initialization of encryption algorithms or weak random number generation.
+This includes issues such as incorrect initialisation of encryption algorithms or weak random number generation.

 Side-channel attacks are yet another scenario that can lead to cryptographic failure.
 These attacks exploit information leaked during the cryptographic process, such as timing information, power consumption, or electromagnetic radiation.
 By analysing these side-channel leaks, attackers can retrieve encryption keys or plaintext, compromising the security of the system.